transloadit/java-sdk/README.md

 ## Install

-The JARs can be downloaded manually from our [Maven Central Search](https://search.maven.org/artifact/com.transloadit.sdk/transloadit), or can be installed from the Maven repository.
+The JARs can be downloaded manually from [Maven Central Search](https://search.maven.org/artifact/com.transloadit.sdk/transloadit), or can be installed from the Maven repository.

 Existing users should take note of the [JCenter shutdown](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) and update their build files to receive the most recent versions.